Coherent dynamics in soft-threshold integrate-and-fire networks: Discussion

 The sLIF networks we studied are members of a broader family of soft-threshold integrate-and-fire networks with richer voltage dynamics.
 Soft-threshold integrate-and-fire networks with nonlinear voltage dynamics can have oscillatory solutions \cite{cormierHopfBifurcationMeanField2021}.
 Adaptive exponential integrate-and-fire neurons can capture a broad range of single-neuron spike patterns \cite{naudFiringPatternsAdaptive2008,touboulDynamicsBifurcationsAdaptive2008}.
 Adaptive nonlinear soft-threshold integrate-and-fire networks are also amenable to the same type of mean-field approximation we used here.
 Including excitatory and inhibitory cell types and their relative spatial coupling profiles and synaptic timescales may also give rise to new spatiotemporal dynamics \cite{huangCircuitModelsLowDimensional2019}.

 Furthermore, it would be of interest to consider these patterns on unbounded domains as well as infinite dimensions.
 Near the Turing instabilities found here, we expect a family of (subcritical) periodic waves to bifurcate.
-The subcriticality and bistability in the bounded domain problem indicates it should be possible in the unbounded domain to construct fronts connecting the periodic state to the quiescent state, localized patterns, and other complex modulated waves \cite{faye2015modulated,faye2018center}.
+The subcriticality and bistability in the bounded-domain problem indicate that it should be possible, in the unbounded domain, to construct fronts connecting the periodic state to the quiescent state, spatial patterns, and other complex modulated waves \cite{faye2015modulated, faye2018center}.

 Next-generation neural field theories also aim to explicitly describe fluctuations, correlations, and synchrony \cite{byrneNextgenerationNeuralField2019}.
-The neural field equations we study can be straightforwardly extended to include these through a fluctuation expansion of the density functional of the underlying microscopic model \cite{ockerDynamicsStochasticIntegratefire2023, buiceFieldtheoreticApproachFluctuation2007, bressloffStochasticNeuralField2010}.
+The neural field equations we study can be straightforwardly extended to include these through a fluctuation expansion of the density functional of the underlying microscopic model \cite{ bressloffStochasticNeuralField2010, buiceFieldtheoreticApproachFluctuation2007, ockerDynamicsStochasticIntegratefire2023}.
 For the sLIF networks studied here, there are three possible types of fluctuation correction: 1) corrections to the mean-field rate $f(\bar{v})$ due to fluctuations in the voltage, 2) a correction to the mean-field voltage dynamics due to the spike-voltage covariance, and 3) variability in the synaptic field due to correlated or finite-size fluctuations in the activity.
 These have each been studied in non-spatial networks \cite{ockerDynamicsStochasticIntegratefire2023, paliwalMetastabilityNetworksStochastic2025, schmutzFiniteSizeNeuronalPopulation2023}.
 How these different fluctuations interact with neural nonlinearities to shape spatiotemporal patterns in sLIF networks remains to be investigated.